nodejs/node-gyp/README.md

 native addon modules for Node.js, which takes away the pain of dealing with the various differences in build platforms.
 It is the replacement to the `node-waf` program which is removed for node `v0.8`.
-If you have a native addon for node that still has a `wscript` file, then you should definitely add a `bindings.gyp` file to support the latest versions of node.
+If you have a native addon for node that still has a `wscript` file, then you should definitely add a `binding.gyp` file to support the latest versions of node.

 Multiple target versions of node are supported (i.e. `0.6`, `0.7`,..., `1.0`,